-BCDSS caseworkers, MATCH staff or foster parents can make referrals directly to BCARS.
+BCDSS staff can make referrals directly to BCARS.
 In a situation of imminent crisis, there is a one (1) hour response time.
 Most assessments for children are completed in the foster home, however children may be seen in the BCARS office if more appropriate.
 The following tools are utilized during the assessment:

 - CANS Crisis Assessment Tool

 - Columbia Suicidal Risk Screening, Risk, and Protective Factors for Suicide

 - UCLA PTSD

 - CRAFFT (Alcohol and Addictive Behavior Screening)

 - Child Sexual Behavior Inventory

 - JSOAP-II

 - SCUFF (Eating Disorder Screening)

-• Vanderbilt for ADHD
+- Vanderbilt for ADHD